ThePhenomenon1/ThePhenomenon1/README.md

 Selenium,
 Git.

 I have also acquired Intermediate Machine Learning Certificate on the Kaggle platform under Alexis Cook.
-I begin my OpenCV (Open Source Computer Vision) journey.

 Phillip E-M